diwashshrestha13/SQL_Power_BI-Logistic_dataset-/README.md

                 )
             )

-A card visual was used to represent count of active members.
+A card visual was used to represent the count of active members.

 ![Image](https://github.com/user-attachments/assets/cefaee4e-eee7-4824-b4cc-f11806fa6fb3)